-Meetings of the Board are presided over by the Chairman of the Board, currently Mr. Fredrick.
-While our Bylaws do not require that the Chairman be independent, the separation of the Chairman and CEO roles allows our CEO to focus on operational issues and the Chairman to focus on governance and other related issues.
-Therefore, these positions are separate which we believe enhances the effectiveness of the Board.
+Meetings of the Board are presided over by the Chairman of the Board, currently Mr. J. Stanley Fredrick.
+Our Bylaws do not require that the Chairman be independent.
+However, the Board believes in the separation of the Chairman and CEO roles.
+Most important among the considerations to keep these roles separate was that the separation of the Chairman and CEO positions allows our CEO to focus on operational issues and the Chairman to focus on governance and other related issues.

+In addition, we believe that the effectiveness of the Board is enhanced by having separate Chairman and CEO positions.

 It is management's responsibility to manage risk and bring to the Board's attention any material risks facing the Company.
-The Board as a whole and through its committees, regularly reviews various areas of significant risk, and advises and directs management on the scope and implementation of policies, strategic initiatives and other actions designed to mitigate various types of risks.
+The Board, as a whole and through its committees, regularly reviews various areas of significant risk, and advises and directs management on the scope and implementation of policies, strategic initiatives and other actions designed to mitigate various types of risks.
 Specific examples of risks primarily overseen by the full Board include competition risks, industry risks, economic risks, liquidity risks, business operations risks, regulatory risks and risks posed by significant litigation matters.
 Our Audit Committee regularly discusses with management and the independent auditors significant financial risk exposures and the processes management has implemented to monitor, control and report such exposures.
 Specific examples of risks primarily overseen by the Audit Committee include risks related to the preparation of the Company's financial statements, disclosure controls and procedures, internal controls and procedures required by the Sarbanes-Oxley Act of 2002, accounting, financial and auditing risks, matters reported to the Audit Committee through the internal audit department and through anonymous reporting procedures.